phac-nml/irida-next/docs-site/docs/development/development_processes/code_review.md

 #### Quality

 1. You have self-reviewed this PR per [code review guidelines](./code_review).
-1. For the code that this change impacts, you beloeve that the automated tests validated functionality that is highly important to users.
+1. For the code that this change impacts, you believe that the automated tests validate functionality that is highly important to users.
 1. If the existing automated tests do not cover the above functionality, you have added the necessary tests or added an issue to describe the automation testing gap and linked it to this PR.
 1. You have considered the technical aspects of this change's impact on IRIDA Next.
 1. You have considered the impact of this change on the frontend, backend, and database portions of the system where appropriate and applied the `~ux`, `~frontend`, `~backend`, and `~database` labels accordingly.